Finding and keeping good teachers is a nationwide problem, and Texas is no exception.

 The following looks at post-baccalaureate and alternative programs separately.

-Degreed paraprofessionals returning to school to become teachers—pathway 2 in the “Grow Your Own” program—make up 7 percent of all certified teachers.
+Degreed paraprofessionals returning to school to become teachers — pathway 2 in the “Grow Your Own” program — make up 7 percent of all certified teachers.
 Last year, 4 percent (1,031 certificates) of all new teaching certificates went to this type of alternative certification.
 We should expect these numbers to rise as the “Grow Your Own” program continues to succeed.
 However, these teachers also have the highest attrition rate after the first year, with 14.5 percent leaving in 2016–2017.
 The “Grow Your Own” program should help reduce this number by providing ongoing support to these new teachers.

 There’s also a growing number of professionals outside of the education field who are interested in becoming a teacher.
 These workers, using nontraditional routes to get their certificate, represent the largest growing group of new teachers.
 Last year, 51 percent of all new certificates (13,598 certificates) were issued to this group of teachers.
-Unfortunately, this group also struggles with retention past five years.
-The attrition rate for 2016–2017 was at 9.8 percent, and the rate for the last five years is 35.3 percent.
+Unfortunately, this group also struggled with retention over the past five years.
+The attrition rate for 2016–2017 was 9.8 percent, and the rate for the last five years is 35.3 percent.

 While there’s no quick or easy solution, the conversation needs to focus on what districts can do to prepare, guide, and support all teachers, especially alternative certificate teachers.
 These teachers are a great resource to students and their schools, and are now the majority of newly certified teachers, as indicated by the data.
-Alternatively certified teachers don’t get the same level of preparation and student teaching and therefore, districts need to do more to support their new teachers and invest in their success.
+Alternatively, certified teachers don’t get the same level of preparation and student teaching and therefore, districts need to do more to support their new teachers and invest in their success.